HurricaneJames/dex/Testing Complex Components in React.js.md

 As with the last test, this one starts by creating a `container`.
 We then use `scryRenderedDOMComponentsWithTag()` to grab all of the 'li' components, keeping the second one (the first component is a drop zone).
 Finally, we test for the `draggable` attribute, expecting it `toBeTruthy()`.

-Of course, now that we think about it, it is probably important to be sure that drop zones are not accidently marked as draggable.
+Of course, now that we think about it, it is probably important to be sure that drop zones are not accidentally marked as draggable.
 Normally, we would not test whether something was not marked.
 However, drop zones are very similar to items, so it makes sense.
 It also helps to reinforce that drop zones are always present and not generated during drag operations.

     it('should not mark drop zones as draggable', function() {
       var container = TestUtils.renderIntoDocument(<Container itemTemplate={CustomTemplate} items={randomWords} />)